Glenn Curtiss: Naval aviation

 Curtiss custom built floats and adapted them onto a Model D so it could take off and land on water to prove the concept.
 On February 24, 1911, Curtiss made his first amphibious demonstration at North Island by taking off and alighting on both land and water.
 Back in Hammondsport, six months later in July 1911, Curtiss sold the U.S. Navy their first aircraft, the A-1 Triad (Curtiss Model E).
 The A-1, which was primarily a seaplane, was equipped with retractable wheels, also making it the first amphibious aircraft.
 Curtiss trained the Navy's first pilots and built their first aircraft.
 For this, he is considered in the US to be "The Father of Naval Aviation".
 The Triad was immediately recognized as so obviously useful, it was purchased by the U.S. Navy, Russia, Japan, Germany, and Britain.
 Curtiss won the Collier Trophy for designing this aircraft.

-Henry Kleckler, considered Curtiss' "right hand man", and a "master innovator and mechanic", was also a native of Hammondsport and worked with Curtiss in developing more efficient engines for the "flying boats" pioneered and developed by Curtiss.
+Henry Kleckler, considered Curtiss's "right hand man", and a "master innovator and mechanic", was also a native of Hammondsport and worked with Curtiss in developing more efficient engines for the "flying boats" pioneered and developed by Curtiss.